 WASHINGTON, D.C. — A subcommittee of the Georgia State Senate Ethics Committee voted 3-2 along party lines to advance a Republican-sponsored bill that would limit absentee voting.
 The bill, Senate Bill 71, would restrict absentee voting to people who are over the age of 75, are observing a religious holiday, have a physical disability or are out of town.

 Currently, there is no excuse required for Georgia voters who wish to vote absentee.
-In 2020, no-excuse absentee voting set the stage for Georgia’s record-setting early vote turnout where over 200,000 voters cast their ballots by mail.
-The bill, if passed by the legislature, would undoubtedly suppress voters, especially as people continue to fear voting in person due to the COVID-19 pandemic.
+In 2020, no-excuse absentee voting set the stage for Georgia’s record-setting early vote turnout, where over 200,000 voters cast their ballots by mail.
+The bill, if passed by the Legislature, would undoubtedly suppress voters, especially as people continue to fear in-person voting due to the COVID-19 pandemic.

-SB 71 will now advance to the full Georgia State Senate Ethics Committee and could be up for consideration as soon as this week.
+S.B.
+71 will now advance to the full Georgia State Senate Ethics Committee and could be up for consideration as soon as this week.